oap-project/Gluten-Trino/README.md

 ## Contact
 Gluten-Trino was initiated by Intel and Alibaba in 2023.
 If you are interested in Gluten project, please contact below email address for further discussion. cheng.a.xu@intel.com; kunshang.ji@intel.com; jiang1.li@intel.com

+## Known issue and limitation

+Since this repo is a bridge between Trino and Velox, there are some limitations inherited from Velox, like only x86 architecture and hive connector are supported and verified.

+Meanwhile, this project is developed based on Trino 411 version, not latest version.